Connect with a certified trainer for free

 • Flap

 The most common tears are radial, bucket-handle, and flap tears.
-Meniscus tears range from small tears to larger ones.
+These types of meniscal injuries range from small tears to larger ones that may interfere with knee movement and stability.

 What causes Medial Meniscus Tears?

-Generally, meniscus tears occur suddenly as the result of an injury, like twisting of the knee while the foot is firmly planted on the ground.
-As we age, the meniscus accumulates wear and tear and therefore can injure more easily.
-In this case, tears can occur even with minimal movement, like getting up from a chair awkwardly and twisting the leg.
+Generally, medial meniscus tears occur suddenly due to an injury, like a twisting knee injury, while the foot is firmly planted on the ground.
+This motion places abnormal pressure on the inner knee cartilage, increasing the risk of tearing.
+The meniscus accumulates wear and tear as we age, making it more vulnerable to a degenerative tear.
+In such cases, even minimal movement, like awkwardly getting up from a chair and twisting the leg, can cause injury.

 Meniscus tears are common in these sports: